 Dividends vs. Proof of Stake Rewards

 Some proof of stake cryptocurrencies will pretend or mislead investors, and call their stake rewards dividends.
 Please don’t fall for that.
 In this article, we’ll strictly discuss ‘real’ dividends, i.e. earnings created in the ecosystem, and not ‘fake’ dividends paid out via inflation of the monetary base.
+We are only interested in dividend paying cryptocurrencies that provide some economic utility, that is then shared back with the token holders.

 A Brief History of Dividend Paying Cryptocurrencies